-Welcome to Distance Education at Cuesta College and the online version of Introduction to Business.
+Welcome to Cuesta College and Introduction to Business.
 My name is Amy Stapp and I will be your instructor for this course.
+I teach this class both in person and entirely online.
 This letter is to inform you of some of the important details prior to the start of these Spring 2023 classes.

 Instructor: Amy Stapp